cnorm35/bridgetown-blog/src/_posts/the_road_to_rails_conf.md

 If I don't get accepted, having a chance to get some more feedback would improve my chances in future.

-If I _did_ get accepted, I'd already be commited to having an early version done about 6 weeks before Rails Conf.
+If I _did_ get accepted, I'd already be committed to having an early version done about 6 weeks before Rails Conf.

 Hearing the theme of this year's Rails Conf was 'building with Rails' I had some